A-Person7/a_design_class/project1/README.md

 ### Compiling

 Compile using your preferred GUI, or use the command line.
 You might need to change your config settings to produce a PDF.
+You will need to be in this (`project1`) directory to do this.
 ```bash
 latexmk presentation.tex
 ```
+You should now see a file called `presentation.pdf`.
+If it has a different file extension (that isn't `.tex`), change your LaTeX engine settings.
+If you open it and see (??) instead of an equation number, simply compile the document again and it will update.